 Banh Mi simply means bread and in Vietnam you’ll find a filled Banh Mi stall on every street corner.
 There is a small, unassuming Banh Mi shop in Hoi An that will be forever famous thanks to Anthony Bourdain.
 We’ve been, the Banh Mi are good, but the best?
 I don’t know.
 We very rarely eat Banh Mi so we can’t compare, but Banh Mi Phuong always has a queue.
 My children don’t like Vietnamese Banh Mi, they have too much of a jumble of different ingredients going on and the tuna is fresh unidentified fish rather than tinned tuna as they know it, so we only ate at Banh Mi Phuong once.

 Hoi An locals are crazy about com ga, chicken rice.
 I must admit, I’m not a huge fan.
 But I’m going to try a few more places and see if I can find a winner, along with a decent photograph.
+The chicken comes skin-on which to me is an absolute no, but the pickles and yellow rice and rather good.

 White Rose, Banh Bao Vac